Prepare Fork

 At this point the instructions are the same whether you are using an organization or a personal account.

-Enter the Secrets
+Enter the Secrets¶

-are identical whether you are configuring these in your organization account or repeating this for every repository in a personal account.
+The steps to enter the Secrets and Variables are identical whether you are configuring these in your organization account or repeating this for every repository in a personal account.
 Your screen should look like one of the graphics below.
 If not head back to Configure Secrets.

-If you are using a GitHub organization, tap on the green button for New organization secret
+If you are using a GitHub organization, tap on the green button for New organization secret:

-If you are using a personal account, tap on the green button for New repository secret
+If you are using a personal account, tap on the green button for New repository secret::

 - After you tap on the

-button- A new screen appears as shown in the first graphic below
+New secretbutton- A new screen appears as shown in the first graphic below

 - Do not do anything until reading the sub-bullets, examining the graphics, and proceeding to the next section where each

-name is provided for you to copy and paste- Under
+Secretname is provided for you to copy and paste- Under

-and paste one of the 6 secret names, as directed in Enter Each Secret - Click inside the
+Name *, click onYOUR_SECRET_NAMEand paste one of the 6 secret names, as directed in Enter Each Secret - Click inside the

-box and paste the value for that secret - Once you click on
+Secret *box and paste the value for that secret - Once you click on

-, the secret will be added - The second graphic below shows
+Add Secret, the secret will be added - The second graphic below shows

-added and ready for save
+TEAMIDadded and ready for save

 - Under